AFAgarap/kwta-ensemble/README.md

 ## Results

+To demonstrate the improvement in model performance using our approach, weused four benchmark datasets for evaluation: MNIST, Fashion-MNIST, KMNIST, and Wisconsin Diagnostic Breast Cancer (WDBC).
+We ran each model ten times, and we report the average, best, and standard deviation of test accuracies for each of our model.

+**Hardware and Software Configuration** We used a laptop computer withan Intel Core i5-6300HQ CPU with Nvidia GTX 960M GPU for training all ourmodels.
+Then we used the following arbitrarily chosen 10 random seeds for repro-ducibility: 42, 1234, 73, 1024, 86400, 31415, 2718, 30, 22, and 17.
+All our modelswere implemented in PyTorch 1.8.1 with some additional dependencies listedin the to-be-released source code.

 ![](assets/full-results.png)
 Figure 1.
 Classification results on the benchmark datasets (bold values represent the best results) in terms of average, best, and standard deviation